pantheon-systems/documentation/source/content/guides/solr-drupal/02-solr-drupal-9.md

 ### Post the Schema
 Click on the server’s name to view the server.
 The **View** tab displays server connection information, schema version, and indices.
-To save and post the schema information, in the **Edit Mode** select the **Pantheon Admin** tab, and click **Post Solr Schema** to send your custom schema to the Solr 8 server.
+To save and post the schema information, select the **Pantheon Search Admin** tab, and click **Post Solr Schema** to send your custom schema to the Solr 8 server.

 The server should respond with a `200 - OK` status for each schema file posted.

 ## Uninstall Core Search
 If the default Drupal core Search module is still enabled for your site, you might want to uninstall it for performance reasons.
 Navigate to `admin/modules/uninstall` to uninstall the module.

-## Scope of Suport
+## Scope of Support
 Limited Availability allows customers to set up Pantheon Search on Drupal 9 and take advantage of the features of the service.
 During the term of your Limited Availability, Pantheon will provide guidance and troubleshooting support in connection with questions and issues arising from the general installation and configuration of Pantheon Search with Solr8 on Drupal 9.

 Pantheon supports the installation and configuration of Pantheon Search with Solr 8 on supported Drupal 9 site configurations on the platform.
 Support includes usage of documented workflows as defined in this documentation as well as support for the following features:

-- full text search
+- full-text search
 - attachments/PDF search
 - multi-lingual support
 - categorization based on indexed terms and faceting

-While there are limits to the scope support, Pantheon's Customer Success Engineers can provide recommendations and suggestions for using Pantheon Search with Solr 8 on Drupal 9.
+While there are limits to the scope of support, Pantheon's Customer Success Engineers can provide recommendations and suggestions for using Pantheon Search with Solr 8 on Drupal 9.

 Technical Support for Pantheon Search with Solr 8 on Drupal 9 in Limited Availability does not include: